Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: LiDAR-Inertial-Camera Fusion

 \section{LiDAR-Inertial-Camera Fusion}

-We draw on the insights of classic multi-sensor fused odometry to achieve real-time, robust, and accurate pose estimation, paving the way for subsequent photo-realistic mapping.
-Specifically, our odometry system is inherited from and further developed based on Coco-LIC~\cite{lang2023coco}, a continuous-time tightly-coupled LiDAR-Inertial-Camera odometry using non-uniform B-spline.
-By leveraging the continuous-time trajectory representation, which inherently supports pose querying at any timestamp corresponding to sensor measurements, we seamlessly and tightly fuse asynchronous, high-frequency LiDAR-Inertial-Camera data without introducing interpolation errors.
-This results in improved stability and precision~\cite{lv2023continuous, lang2023coco}.
+We draw on the insights of classic multi-sensor fused odometry to achieve real-time, robust, and accurate pose estimation, {supporting} for subsequent photo-realistic mapping.
+Similar to Gaussian-LIC, our odometry system is inherited from and further developed based on our prior work Coco-LIC~\cite{lang2023coco}, a continuous-time tightly-coupled LiDAR-Inertial-Camera odometry using non-uniform B-spline.
+By leveraging the continuous-time trajectory representation, which inherently supports pose querying at any timestamp corresponding to sensor measurements, we tightly fuse asynchronous, high-frequency LiDAR-Inertial-Camera data without introducing interpolation error.
+The odometry here supports two types of camera factors, one of which is based on the Gaussian map.